lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

    :width: 700
    :align: center

-Now let's destroy one of the two sessions in the RUNNING state.
-Then you can see that the compute session in the PENDING state will soon be allocated resources by the job scheduler and converted to the RUNNING state.
-In this way, the job scheduler utilizes the job queue to hold the user's compute session requests, and then automatically process the requests when resources become available.
+Now let's destroy one of the two sessions in RUNNING state.
+Then you can see that the compute session in PENDING state is allocated resources by the job scheduler and converted to RUNNING state soon.
+In this way, the job scheduler utilizes the job queue to hold the user's compute session requests and automatically process the requests when resources become available.

 .. image:: pending_to_running.png
    :width: 700
    :align: center

-Multi-version Machine Learning Container Support
+Multi-version machine learning container support
 -------------------------------------------------

 Backend.AI provides variaous pre-built ML and HPC kernel images.
-Therefore, users can immediately utilize major libraries and packages without having to install packages themselves.
+Therefore, users can immediately utilize major libraries and packages without having to install packages by themselves.
 Here, we'll walk through an example that takes advantage of multiple versions of the multiple ML library immediately.

 Go to the Sessions page and open the session launch dialog.
 There may be various